tjosephcarroll/se-lab18/icm/lab0/README.md

 4. **Pre-Run Prerequisites**
     1. **SSH Keys**.
 As stated, security was not an after thought and so we are forced or guided to do the right thing.
 ICM helps us in setting up a temporary security environment so that we can get up and running quickly.
 Of couse, an organization would help its employees to sort out, create and manage *ssh keys*.
         1. ``` # keygenSSH.sh```
-        2. please check that the keys are where we are told they are
+        2. Please check that the keys are where we are told they are
-        3. and that the JSON declaration files are indeed in sync as they should
+        3. And that the *default.json* declaration file is indeed in sync with the paths and file names as it should
     2. **TLS Certificates**.
 ICM can also setup tem TLS certs
         1. ``` # keygenTLS.sh```
         2. As the previous step, please make sure the certificates are where we are told they should be